edertone/TurboBuilder/README.md

 3. Create a .turboBuilder folder at the root of your project and copy there all the files from [TurboBuilder-Ant/turboBuilder/](TurboBuilder-Ant/turboBuilder/).

 4. Create a TurboBuilder.xml file at the root of your project to configure the build process.
 You can use [this template](TurboBuilder-Ant/TurboBuilder.xml) as a starting point.
 You must change all the parameters inside the file depending on your build needs.
+Note that inline documentation and autocompletion is available for this xml file via the provided xsd.
+Any editor or IDE that can provide this feature will be able to show inline doc and autocompletion.

-5. make sure that your project is organized with the following directories structure:
+5. make sure that your project is organized with the following directories structure (unused folders are not mandatory):
   ```
   MyProjectFolder
   │   TurboBuilder.xml